rozumden/deblatting_python/README.md

 Using
 -----
 All parameters are explained in `Params()` class.
 Provided script `run.py` shows examples how to use the methods.
+For GPU version in PyTorch check `run_gpu.py`.
 ### Estimate F, M, H
 The most general case is when everything needs to be estimated.
 In this case it is advisable to provide at least an approximate object size, e.g. by `M0 = np.ones([diameter]*2)`.
 Otherwise an object of `I.shape` is being estimated, which can be slow.
 For speed up, inputs can be cropped to the area near the object of interest, or `Hmask` can be provided as a binary mask in the input image where the object is present.
 ```python